xseman/dotfiles/README.md

 ### Networking

+- `nc/netcat` — Networking utility for reading from and writing to network connections using TCP or UDP
 - `network-manager-pptp` — PPTP support for NetworkManager
+- `nmcli` — Command-line tool for controlling NetworkManager
 - `nmtui` — Text User Interface for controlling NetworkManager
-- `nmcli` — Command-line tool for controlling NetworkManager
-- `nc/netcat` — Networking utility for reading from and writing to network connections using TCP or UDP

 ### Printers

+- `lpq` — Show printer queue status
+- `lpr` — Submits files for printing.
 - `simple-scan` — Simple scanning utility
 - `system-config-printer` — Graphical user interface for CUPS administration
-- `lpq` — Show printer queue status
-- `lpr` — Submits files for printing.

 ### Processes

+- `bg` — Send jobs to background
+- `disown` — Remove a process from the list of jobs
+- `fg` — Bring job to foreground
+- `jobs` — Print currently running jobs
 - `kill` — Send a signal to a process
 - `nohup` — Run a command immune to hangups, with output to a non-tty
-- `jobs` — Print currently running jobs
-- `bg` — Send jobs to background
-- `fg` — Bring job to foreground
-- `disown` — Remove a process from the list of jobs

 ### Other

-- `keepassxc` — Community fork of KeePassX.
-A great feature is storing SSH keys and injection into a running ssh-agent.
+- `ar` — Create, modify, and extract from archives
 - `asciiquarium` — Asciiquarium is an aquarium/sea animation in ASCII art
 - `blueman` — GTK+ Bluetooth Manager
+- `fc-list` — List available fonts
 - `fd` — Fast and user friendly alternative to find
 - `font-manager` — Simple font manager
+- `gdu` — Fast disk usage analyzer with console interface
+- `keepassxc` — Community fork of KeePassX.
+A great feature is storing SSH keys and injection into a running ssh-agent.
 - `lf` — Terminal file manager
+- `linux-perf` — Performance analysis tools for Linux
 - `mktemp` — Create a temporary file or directory
 - `pass` — Stores, retrieves, generates, and synchronizes passwords securely
 - `powertop` — Measure, explain and minimise electrical power consumption
 - `type` — Display information about command type
-- `fc-list` — List available fonts
-- `linux-perf` — Performance analysis tools for Linux
-- `gdu` — Fast disk usage analyzer with console interface
-- `whois` — Client for the whois directory service
 - `util-linux` — Useful tools
 - `v4l2-utils` — Userspace tools and conversion library for Video 4 Linux
+- `whois` — Client for the whois directory service

 ### Suckless